 The ‘deep core’ or ‘big four’ is made up of 4 muscles;

 These muscles work together and rely on the relationship between one another to provide a foundation or anchor for our body.
 The coolest thing about these muscles is that they have the ability to work without us having to think about them… so basically they come on to stabilize our body before we need to move!!….
 That’s what they are supposed to do.
 However, things happen to our bodies, we get injured, we develop bad habits… or we get pregnant.
 The drastic changes the female body goes through during pregnancy, in combination with the shock of delivery is a huge reason for our anchor/our core muscles to go on vacation.
-They have been stretched, maybe torn, cut for a C-section, and they have forgotten about what they are supposed to do.
+They have been stretched, maybe torn, cut for a C-section, and they have forgotten what they are supposed to do.
 All of a sudden, we expect our body to keep doing what it did before pregnancy, without our foundation causing things to breakdown.
 Women experience this breakdown differently.
 It may be pelvic floor related with leaking or prolapse or show up as hip or back problems.
 The reason is most often the same… poor core strength.

 Also known as ‘abdominal separation”, refers to the split between your six-pack muscles after pregnancy.
 Diastasis gets a bad rap because women assume they have done something wrong during pregnancy or have just been unlucky.
 The reality is, the separation between the rectus muscles is the body’s smart way of making room for a growing baby, so it is inevitable to some degree in every pregnancy.
 There is a tissue that runs between the right and left rectus muscles called the linea alba.
 There are some factors that can exacerbate the separation during pregnancy like how you get in and out of bed, how you stand, or exercises that put extra stretch on the linea alba.
 However, many factors cannot be controlled including how big your baby is, the number of pregnancies you have had, or just your genetics.
 The goal after pregnancy is to be able to create tension in that tissue between the rectus muscles again.
 It may seem logical that if you strengthen the six pack muscles or “abs” it will help them go back together, but this isn’t the case.
 Instead, you need to think deeper, down to the pelvic floor and transverse abdominis which acts like a corset to help strengthen the gap.